 Yes, fathers in California can receive paid paternity leave through the California Paid Family Leave (PFL) program.
 This program provides eligible employees with up to eight weeks of partial wage replacement while taking time off to bond with a new child.
 PFL benefits are funded through employee payroll deductions and are managed by the California Employment Development Department (EDD).
 PFL benefits can be used concurrently with unpaid leave under the CFRA.

 Yes, eligible employees in California can take intermittent paternity leave under the CFRA to bond with a new child.
 Intermittent leave allows employees to take leave in separate blocks of time rather than in one continuous period.
 However, the total leave taken should be, at most, the 12-week limit within 12 months.
-Communicate your plans for intermittent leave with your employer and gain their approval to ensure proper scheduling and coordination.
+Communicate your plans for intermittent leave with your employer and gain their approval to adhere to proper scheduling guidelines..

 During your paternity leave under the CFRA, your job is protected, meaning your employer must reinstate you to the same or a comparable position upon your return.
 Further, while you are on leave, your employer must maintain your group health coverage under the same conditions as if you were actively working.
 However, you may still be responsible for paying your portion of the health insurance premiums during your leave.